ahokcool/42_common_core/08_philosophers/philo/ReadMe.md

-## philosophers
+## Philosophers
-this project is a version of the dinning philosopher problem <br>
+This project is a version of the dinning philosopher problem <br>
 [->Wikipedia](https://en.wikipedia.org/wiki/Dining_philosophers_problem)
 <br>